 1933: Utah becomes the 36th State to ratify the 21st Amendment marking the end of Prohibition at the federal level in the United States.

-1935: Birthdate of author Calvin Trillin.
-Trillin is known as journalist, humorist novelist and creator of comic verse.
-He is best known for his writing about cooking and food.
+1935: In Kansas City, MO, Edythe and Abe Trillin gave birth to Calvin Trillin, the journalist, humorist novelist and creator of comic verse, best known for his writing about cooking and food.
 A few of his famous one-liners include: “Following the Jewish tradition, a dispenser of schmaltz (liquid chicken fat) is kept on the table to give the vampires heartburn if they get through the garlic defense.”
 “The most remarkable thing about my mother is that for thirty years she served the family nothing but leftovers.
 The original meal has never been found.”

 1936: It was reported today that Dr. Wildhagen, an Aryan who “sits on the bench of the Leipzig Supreme Court” was among those whose books were banned the National Socialist Party because they erroneously identified him as being Jewish.